 Project purpose

-The TransWest Express Transmission Project will provide the transmission infrastructure and transmission capacity necessary to reliably and cost-effectively deliver approximately 20,000 GWh/yr of clean and sustainable electric energy generated in Wyoming to the Desert Southwest region, which for the purposes of the project is Arizona, Nevada and southern California.
+The TransWest Express Transmission Project will provide the transmission infrastructure and transmission capacity necessary to reliably and cost-effectively deliver approximately 20,000 GWh/yr of electric energy generated in Wyoming to the Desert Southwest region, which for the purposes of the project is Arizona, Nevada and southern California.

 Ultimately, the TWE Project will:

-- Broaden consumers' access to domestic, clean, renewable energy sources.
+- Broaden consumers' access to abundant and reliable domestic energy sources.

 - Help meet increasing customer demand with improved electrical system reliability.